Feyerabend/cc/ch06/sec6.4.2/README.md

 and expectations.

 This parallel offers valuable lessons for programmers drawing from scientific peer review.
-It underscores that a review should target the artifact rather than serve as a personal judgment of its author.
+It underscores that a review should target the artefact rather than serve as a personal judgment of its author.
 Reviewers bear a duty not only to identify issues but also to contribute constructively toward improving the work, rather than simply dismissing it.
 Disagreements are a natural and often fruitful part